prashant-rathod/GAT/docs/sna.md

 - [Role](#role)

 `sna.calculatePropensities([propToggle])`
 > The primary class method for calculating propensities.
-Iterates through network edges and assigns propensity calculation output (see `propensities.propCalc(edge, propToggle)`) in the attribute dictionary (see also [attribute assignment](#network)).
+Iterates through network edges and assigns propensity calculation output (see `propensities.propCalc`) in the attribute dictionary (see also [attribute assignment](#network)).
 Filters which propensities are included based on user toggle input.
 >
 > *Arguments:*
 >- `propToggle` (optional): a **dict** keyed by propensity type (one of `"emo"`, `"infl"`, or `"role"`) with Boolean values (`True` if propensity should be calculated, else `False`)